mrb/mrb.github.com/_posts/2013-05-28-a-generation-ago-a-thoroughly-modern-sampling.markdown

 The AI Memos are an extremely fertile ground for modern research.
 While it's true that what this group of pioneers thought was impossible then may be possible now, it's even clearer that some things we think are impossible now have been possible all along.

 #
+*Special thanks to Maciej Katafiasz for correcting some incorrectly transcribed LISP code below.*
 <hr/>

 #